alabannere/Terminal-Editor-Code/README.md

-# Terminal Code Editor en Python
+# Terminal Code Editor in Python

-## Descripción
+## Description
-Este es un editor de código/texto desarrollado en Python, versión 1.0.1.
-Aunque está en una etapa temprana de desarrollo, tiene como objetivo proporcionar una experiencia similar a la de nano, con la capacidad de cambiar entre dos modos: modo edición y modo comando.
+This is a code/text editor developed in Python, version 1.0.1.
+Although it's in an early stage of development, it aims to provide an experience similar to nano, with the ability to switch between two modes: edit mode and command mode.

-## Problemas Conocidos
+## Known Issues
-- Actualmente, el resaltado de sintaxis no funciona correctamente para los cierres de etiquetas.
+- Currently, syntax highlighting does not work properly for tag closures.
-- Al crear una nueva línea mientras se está en la última línea del archivo, hay un problema con el desplazamiento que impide que la pantalla se desplace hacia abajo.
+- When creating a new line while being on the last line of the file, there is an issue with scrolling that prevents the screen from scrolling downwards.

-## Modo de Comandos
+## Command Mode
-El modo de comandos se activa con la combinación de teclas Ctrl + X. En este modo, puedes ejecutar varios comandos, como:
+Command mode is activated with the key combination Ctrl + X. In this mode, you can execute various commands, such as:
-- `ins <número de línea> <texto>`: Inserta una línea con el texto especificado en la línea indicada.
+- `ins <line number> <text>`: Inserts a line with the specified text at the indicated line.
-- `del <número de línea>`: Elimina la línea especificada.
+- `del <line number>`: Deletes the specified line.
-- `save`: Guarda el archivo.
+- `save`: Saves the file.
-- `find <texto>`: Busca un texto en el archivo.
+- `find <text>`: Searches for text in the file.
-- `go toline <número de línea>`: Te lleva a la línea especificada.
+- `go toline <line number>`: Takes you to the specified line.

-## Autor
+## Author
 - Alejandro Labannere

-## Contribuir
+## Contributing
-¡Si tienes ideas para mejorar este editor, eres bienvenido a contribuir!
-Siéntete libre de enviar solicitudes de extracción o informar problemas.
+If you have ideas to improve this editor, you're welcome to contribute!
+Feel free to submit pull requests or report issues.

-## Licencia
+## License
-Este proyecto está bajo la Licencia MIT.
-Consulta el archivo LICENSE para obtener más detalles.
+This project is under the MIT License.
+See the LICENSE file for more details.